Preeti & Pinky

-Preety & Pinky are the Indipop duo singers.
+Preety & Pinky are Indipop duo singers.
 The sisters hail from a Gujarati family.

 Career

 This duo had started singing at very young age when they were five and seven years old.
 They also sang for many Bollywood films.
 Besides Hindi, they sang songs in English, Malayalam, Gujarati, Sindhi, Marathi, and Bhojpuri.
 In addition to their popularity in India, they are also very well known in United States, Canada and England.